springmanta/mycards/HEROKU_DEPLOYMENT.md

 - `bin/heroku-set-env`: Sets the necessary environment variables on Heroku
 - `bin/heroku-db-migrate`: Runs database migrations on Heroku
+- `bin/heroku-direct-migrate`: Runs database migrations using DATABASE_URL directly
+- `bin/heroku-check-db`: Checks the database configuration on Heroku
+- `bin/heroku-reset-db`: Resets the database on Heroku
 - `bin/heroku-deploy`: Deploys the application to Heroku